DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/browser-support.md

 ------------------------------------ | -------------------
 [Sauce Labs](https://saucelabs.com/) | [testcafe-browser-provider-saucelabs](https://www.npmjs.com/package/testcafe-browser-provider-saucelabs)

 You can search npm for plugins developed by the community.
-Their names start with the `testcafe-browser-provider-` prefix: [https://www.npmjs.com/search?q=testcafe-browser-provider](https://www.npmjs.com/search?q=testcafe-browser-provider).
+Their names begin with the `testcafe-browser-provider-` prefix: [https://www.npmjs.com/search?q=testcafe-browser-provider](https://www.npmjs.com/search?q=testcafe-browser-provider).

 You can also create your own plugin.
 See [Browser Provider Plugin](../../extending-testcafe/browser-provider-plugin/) for instructions.